floatinghotpot/cordova-admob-pro/doc/README.md

 // or import into Xcode / eclipse
 ```

-## Basic Example Code ##
+## Quick Start Example Code ##

-> Note: you need create seperate Ad unit id for banner and interstitial and different platforms. just create it in [AdMob website](https://apps.admob.com/)
+>Step 1: Prepare your AdMob Ad Unit Id for your banner and interstitial

 ```javascript
 var ad_units = {